Pearl Harbor shooting unfolded in 23 seconds in packed area

 It was not known if Romero knew his victims, Roldan Agustin, 49, and Vincent Kapoi Jr., 30.

-Agustin was born in Laoag City, Philippines, and moved to Hawaii when he was 2, according to his mother, Ida Agustin.
+Agustin was born in Laoag City, Philippines, and moved to Hawaii when he was 2, according to his mother, Aida Agustin.

 “He’s a good man,” she told The Associated Press through tears.

-Note: This story has been corrected to show a victim’s mother is spelled Aida, not Ida.